albertizard/healthcare_transparency/README.md

 Cleaning in both data sets:
 - Delete columns with a single value.
-- For each combination of payer x provider x code, there are multiple entries in both data sets (especially in the payer data set) and the rates still vary significantly (it's not uncommon than more than 2x).
+- For each combination of payer x provider x code, there are multiple entries in both data sets (especially in the payer data set) and the rates still vary significantly (it's not uncommon that by more than 2x).
 - Schemas have differing namings that we consolidate.

 Cleaning in hospitals data set: